Return to articles

 • Update Your Devices: Ensure your router and connected devices are all updated to the latest version.

-Tips for Saving Money on Your Apartment Internet Bill
+Tips For Saving Money On Your Apartment Internet Bill

-The cost of high-speed Internet access doesn’t have to be expensive.
+The cost of high-speed Internet access) doesn’t have to be expensive.
 One of the best ways to save money is to sign up for a bundle package that combines your TV, Internet, and phone service.
 You can save even more by buying your own equipment (modem/router), so you can avoid rental fees.

 Further, don’t be afraid to ask about promotions or negotiate for better deals — in many cases, there are loads of saving opportunities available upon request.
 Lastly, most ISPs offer low-income programs with reduced rates for renters who qualify.